 - Poor posture

 - External forces pushing on the buttocks and thus the sciatic nerve by a poorly fitting seat for example

-In order to diagnose the source of your sciatica, your physician must review your medical history, complete a physical, and frequently a recent CT scan or MRI.
-Once the cause of discomfort has been determined, your doctor will formulate a treatment regimen. .
-It is important to remember that surgery should always be reserved as the last option after all conservative treatments are exhausted.
+In order to diagnose the source of your sciatica, your physician likely will review your medical history, complete a physical and frequently will request a CT scan or MRI.
+Once the cause of discomfort has been determined, your doctor will formulate a treatment regimen.
+It is important to remember that surgery should always be reserved as an option after all conservative treatments are exhausted.
 Patients should never feel pressured to consent to a procedure about which they are uncomfortable.